retypeapp/retype/configuration/project.md

 Specific setting to control Retype integration with the [Gravatar](https://gravatar.com/) profile picture service and used used by the [page.authors](page.md#author) configuration.

-### gravatar.enabled

-=== gravatar.enabled : `boolean`

-Whether Gravatar should be used to pull profile pictures.
-Default is `true`.

-Set as `false` to always show the default picture or specified resource.

-!!!

-Disabling Gravatar will also reset the default avatar icon to Retype style's one.

-!!!

-===

 ### gravatar.default

 === gravatar.default : `string`